Harry Farndale

 Swindonia Farndale, 1 year and 4 months, born Stockport in 1920

-Harry Farndale (FAR00874) was born in Stockport District in 1921, but died at birth.
+Harry Farndale (FAR00874) was born in 1921 and his birth was registered in Stockport District in the fourth quarter of 1921 (GRO Vol 8A Page 95), but died he at birth.

 1923